MayMeow/registry.0x0.sk/README.md

 * Never commit **private salts** or **personal info**.
 * Hidden hashes protect reserved/premium domains from being scraped.
 * PRs adding new subdomains without prior confirmation will **not** be merged.

+## Development

+1. `npm install`
+2. `npm run dev` — launches Eleventy with hot reload at <http://localhost:8080>
+3. `npm run build` — produces the static site in `_site/`
+4. `npm test` — runs the Vitest suite that validates domain normalization/hashing helpers and enforces the `subdomains.json` schema (hashes or punycode FQDNs only)

+Every pull request runs the same `npm test` + `npm run build` pipeline through GitHub Actions (`.github/workflows/ci.yml`).

+## Domain search logic

+The web UI normalizes user input by trimming whitespace, lowercasing ASCII, auto-appending `.0x0.sk`, and converting emoji labels to punycode (using the browser’s URL parser).
+It then checks entries in `subdomains.json` two ways:

+1. direct string comparison for any visible domain (e.g., `meow.0x0.sk`)
+2. SHA‑256 digest comparison for hashed/hidden reservations

+If either check matches, the domain is reported as taken without revealing private names.

+## Deployment

+Vercel builds the site with `npm run build` and serves the generated `_site` directory (see `vercel.json`).
+No server-side code is required; all availability checks happen client-side.